streamanalyze/streamanalyze.github.io/docs/usermd/getting-started-with-mac/docs.md

 ## Connect your Mac to the server

+> [static-only] First you need to connect your Mac to the server.
+Follow the [Connecting an edge device](/docs/usermd/connecting-edge-device/docs) guide and come back here when your Mac is connected.

-First you need to connect your Mac to the server.
-Follow the [Connecting an edge device](#/device_hub/getStarted) guide and come back here when your Mac is connected.
+> [live-only] First you need to connect your Mac to the server.
+Follow the [Connecting an edge device](https://studio.streamanalyze.com/home?goto=1&dl=Iy9kb2NzLyZsb2FkX2V4dGVybmFsPXN0cmVhbWFuYWx5emUuY29tL2Nvbm5lY3RpbmctZWRnZS1kZXZpY2UmZ290bz1jb25uZWN0aW5nLWVkZ2UtZGV2aWNlL2RvY3MubWQ=) guide and come back here when your Mac is connected.

 ## Test your setup